Shopify/ruby-lsp/README.md

 `SPEC_REPORTER=1 bin/test`

-By default the tests run with warnings disabled to reduce.
+By default the tests run with warnings disabled to reduce noise.
 To enable warnings, pass `VERBOSE=1`.
 Warnings are always shown when running in CI.

 ### Expectation testing